Axe, Boot and Crampon Advice

 All Purpose Mountaineering Crampons

 For most of our alpine mountaineering holidays, go for good quality 12 point mountaineering crampons with anti ball plates.
 AB plates are universal these days, and integrated into most crampons – they make a big improvement to the safety of a crampon in soft snow conditions, and are mandatory on all of our mountaineering trips.
-Currently we reckon that Petzl Vasaks are the best all round mountaineering crampons, so these would be a good choice.
+Currently we reckon that Petzl Vasaks are one of the best all round mountaineering crampons at the moment, so these would be a good choice.